 It must be noted that the difference between sponsor and sponsorship is not just a linguistic matter.
 These are not two different words for the very same thing.
 Rather, the whole concept of sponsorship includes the idea of sponsor.
 The sponsor is an important part of a sponsorship project, but not the only one.
 There are other factors, activities and actors that must come into play to close the circle.

-Let’s talk, if you want, about partnership/sponsorship.
+Let’s talk, if you want, about partnership, sponsorship and how sports marketing could be beneficial for your business.
 You can reach us at email@example.com